Puma Roma Basic +

-The OG Puma Roma 68 was initially introduced in the market in 1968 as a running shoe.
+The OG Puma Roma 68 was initially introduced in the market in 1968 as a track and field shoe.
 This was around the time when Italy first won the UEFA Euro championship.
 The shoe was designed using a nylon suede material.

 But because of its popularity and the fans’ willingness to experiment with different shoes for everyday wear, the Puma Roma has now transitioned into one of the most fashionable athleisure sneakers in the market.
 It has been revived using different materials and color combinations.

 Released in 2019, the Puma Roma Basic + is dressed in a fresh colorway that reminds us of the cool colors of spring.
 This sneaker uses a full leather upper with several comfort-focused features.
 Other shoes from the collection include the Puma Roma Emboss Zig Zag and Puma Roma Basic Holographic.

 - The Puma Roma Basic + has an Irish green Formstripe that stands out against the all-white upper.

 - This shoe also comes in asphalt/Puma white and Caribbean sea/nasturtium colorways.

 - A size 9.5 Puma Roma Basic + weighs 278 grams.

 - It features a woven Puma branding on the tongue.